 \subsubsection{Construction for Normal Distributions}

-In the cases where the distribution of $\rX$ follows or can be well-approximated by the normal distribution $\mathcal{N}(0, \Sigma_{\rX})$, the nature choice of the pair $(\rA, \rAt)$ is to generate it from a joint normal distribution of $(\rX, \rA, \rAt)$, as suggested by \cite{candes2018panning}.
-Specially, as we shall shown later, among all choices of joint normal distributions, the choices which makes the ``intercept'' $\rXAt$ independent from the auxiliary design $\rA$ are expected to achieve higher selection power.
+In the cases where the distribution of $\rX$ follows or can be well approximated by the normal distribution $\mathcal{N}(0, \Sigma_{\rX})$, the natural choice of the pair $(\rA, \rAt)$ is to generate it from a joint normal distribution of $(\rX, \rA, \rAt)$, as suggested by \cite{candes2018panning}.
+Especially, as we will show later, among all the choices of joint normal distributions, the choices that make the ``intercept'' $\rXAt$ independent from the auxiliary design $\rA$ are expected to achieve higher selection power.